Cycling past Ruby Hunts Cottage, Maria Island National Park.

 You can bring your own bike across on the ferry or hire a bike once on the island.
 Visit the Encounter Maria Island website for details of costs and bookings for both options.

-Just remember, safety helmets are required by law – bring your own or hire one when you organise your bike hire.
+Safety helmets are required by law – bring your own or hire one when you organise your bike hire.
 There are no bicycle repair facilities so if you plan to venture to more remote areas, come equipped with a repair kit.

 All roads are shared use with walkers, bikes and Parks and Wildlife Service vehicles, please be aware of other users.
-Riding is not permitted on the beaches due to threatened shorebirds which nest there.

 Cycle times